 Beginning 24 hours after the extraction you can rinse with salt water.
 You can purchase salt-water (Saline) bottles at your local pharmacy or mix 1/2 teaspoon in a cup of water.
 Rinse several times each day until the “holes” close.

 After a tooth has been extracted there will be a resulting hole in your jawbone where the tooth was.
-In time, this will smooth and fill in with bone.
-This process can take many weeks or months.
-However after 1- 2 weeks you should no longer notice any inconvenience.
+In time, the bone defect will fill in (heal) and become smooth.
+This process can take many weeks.